 Nominations for positions on the BOD shall be made by the BOD nominating committee and from the floor at the regular January meeting and again from the floor prior to the election at the February annual meeting.

 To be qualified to be a member of the BOD, a member must have been a member of the GPICA for no less than six months prior to the elections.

 Election of the BOD is by majority vote of the members, qualified to vote as stated in Section 3.4, attending the annual meeting, provided a quorum is present.

 The BOD shall have the power to recommend amendments to the bylaws.
 Any recommended amendments to the bylaws of the GPICA shall be approved by the membership upon a vote of simple majority of the members present provided that the membership is notified not less than ten days before the meeting specifying the nature of the proposed change, and time, date, and place of the meeting.

 ARTICLE XI.
 DISSOLUTION OF THE GPICA

-Upon dissolution of the GPICA by a majority vote of the BOD, all assets shall become the Property of the Calusa Land Trust and Nature Preserve of Pine Island, Inc.
+Upon dissolution of the GPICA by at least a two-thirds vote of the BOD and ratified by at least a two-thirds vote of the membership, all assets shall become the property of the Calusa Land Trust and Nature Preserve of Pine Island, Inc.